Exposing Limitations of Language Model Agents in Sequential-Task Compositions on the Web: Designing Controlling Task Complexity and Compositionality

 As mentioned in Section~\ref{sec:html_t5_++}, we first calculate the average success rates among representative web automation agents as brute-force task complexity, and classify 65 primitive tasks in MiniWoB into 3 categories (\texttt{easy}, \texttt{medium}, \texttt{hard}) based on those scores.
 The details of classification are described in \autoref{sec:task_complexity}.
 We randomly select base tasks from \texttt{easy} group, filter those combinations by their feasibility and reality, and make 50 compositional tasks.
 We divide those into five categories: \textbf{two-way} tasks (20), \textbf{three-way} tasks (10), \textbf{n-way} tasks (5), \textbf{transition} tasks (5), and \textbf{easy-medium two-way} tasks (10).
 In n-way tasks, we combine from 4 to 8 tasks sequentially, and in transition tasks, we implement explicit page transition, for instance, transiting from the login form to the email browser.
 We also sample several tasks from \texttt{medium} group to construct easy-medium two-way tasks.
 You can find the full list of tasks in \autoref{sec:per_task}.
-We simply stitch the instructions with ``\textit{and then}'' and put each HTML on the same depth.
+For the implementation, we stitch the instructions with ``\textit{and then}'' and put each HTML on the same depth.
 LMAs should satisfy the given instructions sequentially, such as from task \textit{A}, \textit{B}, to \textit{C}.
 Moreover, to test whether LMAs can deal with complex and ambiguous instructions, we propose \textbf{reverse-order instruction} settings, where the instruction is provided upside down while its task order is semantically the same (e.g. solve task \textit{B} and \textit{C}, after solving \textit{A}).
 These simple yet controllable strategies make the analysis of LMA's behaviors tractable while reflecting compositional aspects of real-world tasks.
-We also provide a complementary discussion on CompWoB designs in \cref{appendix:compwob_discussion}.